jcfgonc/CG-Shadow-Project/README.md

 This project was written in C/C++ and is a simple 3D engine.
-The main focus was providing a base engine with shadow mapping, multi-texturing, transparency support, Wavefront 3D object loading, multiple viewports, and "first-person-shooter" controls for further works.
+The main focus was providing a base engine with shadow mapping, multi-texturing, transparency support, Wavefront 3D object loading, multiple viewports, and "first-person-shooter" controls for further work.
 The work supports cubic interpolation (Catmull-Rom spline) that is used for controlling the path and direction of both cameras and of the lights composing the scene.
 The shadow mapping algorithm is done using the fixed-pipeline with a three pass rendering,